Outer Banks Lighthouses

 One of the most amazing attractions the Outer Banks has to offer is the 4 Lighthouses in the area.
 These spectacular feats of engineering have stood the test of time and of the harsh elements.
 These popular sites allow you to get a bird’s eye view of the area (if you are brave enough to climb to the top) and should be on your list of things you “must do” on your vacation.

 bodie island lighthouseBodie Island Lighthouse -- (Pronounced BOD-EE), the Bodie Island Lighthouse is considered the twin of the Currituck Beach Light and stands between Currituck and Hatteras Light along the Outer Banks.
-It stands over 160 feet tall and although it is not open for climbing, the keeper's house has been turned into a museum and Pea Island wildlife refuge nearby offers nature trails and fantastic bird watching during your visit.
+It stands over 160 feet tall and has been recently remodeled.
+The keeper's house has been turned into a museum and Pea Island wildlife refuge nearby offers nature trails and fantastic bird watching during your visit.

 Phone: 252-441-5711